NessLloyd/Deepfake/README.md

 # Deepfake Detection with EfficientNetB3

 This project uses deep learning to detect deepfake face images.
 Deepfakes pose a growing threat in digital misinformation, identity theft, and media manipulation.
-Our tool enables users to upload a face image and receive a prediction on whether the image is real or AI-generated — with confidence metrics and visual results.
+This tool enables users to upload a face image and receive a prediction on whether the image is real or AI-generated, with confidence metrics and visual results.

 ---
 ## Demo